skillrepos/secure-agents/labs.md

 **Lab 4: Hardening HelpBot's RAG Pipeline Against Poisoned Documents**

 **Purpose: One malicious document in HelpBot's knowledge base hijacks the model and phishes users.
-See it happen, then add four defensive layers - source allowlisting, injection detection, relevance filtering and output scanning - that neutralize it.
-The terms used here are defined on the *Lab 4 vocabulary* slide.**
+See it happen, then add four defensive layers - source allowlisting, injection detection, relevance filtering and output scanning - that neutralize it.**

 <br>